Bio and CV (trouvé mon bio en français à la suite)

 1995 (since 1991)- Chapeau Sirène, one-of-a-kind hats and wire wrap and beaded jewelry company.

-1991-2- Turquoise, a group (5 of us) who presented random street performances based on improv movement and sound art made with found objects, with environmental themes.
+1991-2- Turquoise, a small group who presented random street performances based on improv movement and sound art made with found objects, with environmental themes.

 Fundraiser Visual Art Show Participation